• Current students

 Why should you study this programme?

 You need to know how to navigate the complex waters of international Customs, dealing confidently with day-to-day problems in the supply chain, and developing strategies to minimise cost and friction in the future.
-Whether you are an adviser or involved in business, you are certainly experiencing the uncertainty that has prevailed since 2021.
-New requirements, deferral of UK and Northern Ireland rules, and signals of a major shift in EU policy have all contributed.
+Whether you are an adviser or involved in business, you are certainly experiencing the uncertainty that has engulfed international trade in 2025.
+The consensus on facilitating trade in a globalised world economy has effectively ended.

 Course fees